usdot-jpo-codehub/codehub-readme-template/README.md

 -It is best practice to have an acknowledgment section if you have a 3rd party or any specific contributor to give credit.
 Some community memebers like to share what inspired them to create their projects.

 ## Code.gov Registration Info
--Per federal mandate (the Federal Source Code Policy), all federally funded software must be registered with code.gov.
-Please reach out if you do not have plans for complying with the federal mandate.
+-Per federal mandate (Federal Source Code Policy (https://sourcecode.cio.gov/), all federally-funded source code must be registered with Code.gov.
+Please reach out if you do not have plans for complying or questions about complying with the federal mandate.

 Example: